SnootyMonkey/Falkland-CMS/API/REST/item.rst

                },
                "url": {
                   "prompt": "Link",
-                  "description": "A natural language identifier for an item, does not need to be unique.", "type": "string"
+                  "description": "A URL pointer to the resource referred to by the item.", "type": "string"
                },
                "slug": {